Employer of Record

 Hiring Practices

-Employees are typically recruited through job boards, requiring a signed contract before starting work.
-This contract must detail essential information, including job description and salary.
-Independent contractors can be engaged directly or via staffing agencies, with agreements emphasizing their autonomy in work organization.
+Employees are typically recruited through job boards or agencies and require a signed contract before starting work.
+Independent contractors can be engaged directly or via staffing intermediaries, with agreements emphasizing their autonomy in work organization.

 Tax Documents